zidane168/music-web-json-server-local/code-noted.md

 })

 -----> how to use
-const port = process.env.PORT || 3001
+oh man if call on server side it must be below const port = process.env.PORT || 3001 await app.listen(port);
-await app.listen(port);

 ON Nextjs, create env.local API_URL='http://localhost:4001/'
 when use;

+if call on client side should create (NEXT_PUBLIC_API_URL) and 'use client'; NEXT_PUBLIC_API_URL='http://localhost:4001/'

 # import { RiMapPin2Fill } from 'react-icons/ri'